Services

 1. Increase lead quality

 This objective is about increasing the probability that the sales team closes a higher percentage of deals.
-The more quality leads you can attract as a marketing team, the happier your sales team will be.
+The higher quality leads you can attract as a marketing team, the happier your sales team will be.

 Your KPIs for this objective should be focused on initiatives that define what a “quality lead” is or indicators of whether your efforts are working along the way.